 Packaging lines come in many different forms and involve various types of equipment depending on the product.
 There are many places for problems to occur.
 Bottlenecks and inefficiency can slow you down and add costs through downtime, reworks, labor and other unchecked expenses.

-These lines often combine automated equipment with manual processes, so everything from poor maintenance to poor training can affect the line’s overall efficiency.
+These lines often combine automated equipment with manual processes, so everything from poor maintenance to poor training can affect packaging line efficiency.
 You also have the condition of your supplies to think about.
 Packaging materials are often made of substances that don’t respond well to humidity or spills, like cardboard.
 Damage can affect the equipment’s ability to operate or make it easier for manual errors to occur.

-On the flip side, having many different steps means there are many ways to increase packaging line efficiency.
-We’ve lined up some packaging line optimization tips to help you make the most of your operation.
+On the flip side, having many different steps means there are many ways to improve packaging efficiency.
+We’ve lined up some packaging line optimization tips to help you make the most of your packaging productivity.

 What Is a Packaging Line?

 A packaging line wraps products in a container, preparing them for shipping or sale.
 It can include preparing packaging materials, placing products in their containers and preparing them for shipment.
 The process often starts with folding flat boxes or mailers and filling them with any necessary void fills, like foam peanuts or air pillows.
 Then the containers are sealed with the products inside.
 From there, they move on to palletization or unitization, if needed.

 The process can be entirely automatic or completely manual, but it often falls somewhere between, as with semi-automatic packaging lines.
 Automation generally helps improve efficiency, reducing the chance for manual errors and adding speed and precision.
 Greater automation can help improve efficiency through factors like speed, reduced labor requirements and greater uptime.

 Creating a fully integrated, optimized packaging line requires careful design, assembly and programming.
 Good design and setup can ensure as little downtime as possible for greater productivity.